AdityaKumar444/MySirG_DSA_through_CPP/Assignment - 23 : Heap/Assignment 23 - README.md

 1. Define a class Heap (implement same as dynamic array).

-2. In question-1, define a constructor ti initialise member variables.
+2. In question-1, define a constructor to initialise member variables.

 3. In question-1, define a method insert() to insert a new element in the heap.